Antoniorios17/flask_app__jenkins_elastic_beanstalk/README.md

 # KuraLabs

-Deployment 2
+Deployment 3
-Build, test and archive a flask application on Jenkins and deploy using AWS Elastic Beanstalk.
+Build, test and deploy  a flask application on AWS Elastic Beanstalk.
+Automated pipeline with Jenkins

 ## Table of contents